christopherhuntley/is135-docs/StagUpBootstrap/Part7.md

   Refresh the browser and then press the button.
 Oops!
 It turns blue!

 * Toggle the `:hover` state back on.
-You should have both the `:active` and `:hover` states enabled.
+(You should have both the `:active` and `:hover` states enabled.)
-Yet more rules appear, this time the rules combine `:active` with `:hover`.
+Yet more rules appear, this time combining `:active` with `:hover`.

   ![](images/part7s5e.png)

-> So, we have to cover both the case where the button is pressed and when the mouse is hovering over it, which of course it would be when the user is pressing the button.
+> So, we have to cover both the case where the button is pressed *while* the mouse is hovering over it, which of course is every time the user presses the button.

 * Add the following rule, which handles the requisite combinations of states.